IBM-Bluemix-Docs/mobilepush/push_faq.md

 You might also get the problem if you have unregistered a device.

-Ensure that you obtain a valid Server API Key and Sender ID to continue.
-See [Obtain your notification provider credentials](/docs/mobilepush?topic=mobilepush-push_step_1).
+Make sure that you have a valid Server API Key and Sender ID to continue.
+For more information, see [Obtain your notification provider credentials](/docs/mobilepush?topic=mobilepush-push_step_1).

 ## Why do I get `Notification is not working for WEB_Chrome.`, when attempting to initialize the Web Push SDK?
 {: #faq-web-chrome}

-You might have changed your FCM credentials for Web push SDK and the message delivery might fail for the Chrome browser.
+Your FCM credentials for web push SDK might have changed and the message delivery might fail for the Chrome browser.
 Ensure that you invoke `bmsPush.unRegisterDevice` to avoid failure.

 ## I get the message *Service workers aren't supported in this browser* when attempting to initialize the SDK for Web Push.
 What might be the problem?
 {: #faq-service-workers}